qmetry/qaf-support-flutter/README.md

 		counter.verifyText("5", "counter");

-		//This will not work because parent is not using flutter strategy.
-Both parent and child requied to use same native/flutter context
+		//This will not work because parent is not in flutter context.
+Both parent and child requied to be from same (native/flutter) context
 		//QAFExtendedWebElement increment4 = new QAFExtendedWebElement(content1, "flutter-tooltip=Increment");
 		//increment4.click();